Recruiting and Hiring

 Recruitment of Community

-Describes how community health programs can develop appropriate recruitment policies and improve their attrition rates based on the community’s needs, so that both the community and CHWs benefit from the program.
+Describes how community health worker programs can develop appropriate recruitment policies and improve their attrition rates based on the community’s needs, benefitting both the community and CHWs.

 Author(s): Jaskiewicz, W. & Deussom, R.